savonet/book/audio.md

 files playing at the same loudness, without having to re-encode them: we can simply amplify each track differently based on a metadata in order to have more homogeneous loudness.
-There is a standard way of computing the required amplification factor, called _ReplayGain_, which takes in account the human perception of the sound in order to suggest a volume correction, thus ensuring a comfortable, consistent listening experience.
+There is a standard way of computing the required amplification factor, called _ReplayGain_\index{ReplayGain}, which takes in account the human perception of the sound in order to suggest a volume correction, thus ensuring a comfortable, consistent listening experience.
 Many tools are available to precompute this value and store it as a metadata in the file, for instance